mltomlins0n/QANotes/PegaNotes.md

 - **pz** - Supports internal system processing, these values may change with new product releases.
 You can read but not write to these properties.

+<a name="validation"></a>
+## Validation Rules

+You use validation rules when you cannot predict or control the value a user enters in a form.
+There are two types of validation rules: **validate** and **edit validate**.

+You use validate rules to compare a property against a **condition** when the user submits a form.
+If the user enters a value that fails to meet the condition, the form displays an error when the form is submitted.

+For example, assume your view contains a field for date of birth.
+The property type and control cannot prevent users from entering a date that is in the future.
+However, you can design a validate rule to display an error if the user submits a date that is in the future.

+You use edit validate rules with single value, value list, and value group properties to test for **patterns**.

+For example, you can configure a zip code property to reference an edit validate rule that tests whether the entered value has five digits.

+In another example, an email address can reference an edit rule to test whether the entered value contains an "at" (@) symbol.
+If the submitted value is invalid, the field displays an error.

+Edit validate rules run when the user exits a field if the harness rule is configured to support client-side validation.
+Otherwise, edit validate rules are run when the user submits a form.